The Best Things to Do in Paris in December

 In the Sacré Coeur area, you will also find the typical wooden stalls with handmade products, local products, and lovely gift ideas, 100% Made in France!

-You can also take a free tour and discover much more of this fantastic Parisian neighborhood.
+You can also take a free walking tour and discover much more about this fantastic Parisian neighborhood.

 Christmas market in the Eiffel Tower area

-From Trocadero to Champs de Mars, you will find over a hundred wooden stalls with traditional products and an ice rink that will allow you to skate with a view of the Eiffel Tower.
+From Trocadero to Champs de Mars, you will find over a hundred wooden stalls with traditional products and an ice rink allowing you to skate with a view of the Eiffel Tower.